artofthepossible/ask-gordon-walkthrough/docs/features.md

 **Example Use Cases:**
 - "What's in this Docker image?"
-- "How should I tag my images for production?"
+- "How should I tag my images?"
 - "Can you explain this image's layer structure?"

 ### 4. Vulnerability and Configuration Analysis 🔒